The 6 Business Loan Documents You'll Need to Apply

-Depending on the business lender, there may be several documents required in order for you to qualify for a business loan.
-If these documents aren’t provided, or if incorrect information is supplied, it could lead to your business getting denied from receiving necessary funding.
+Depending on the lender you work with, there may be several documents required for you to qualify for a business loan.
+If these documents aren’t provided, or if incorrect information is supplied, it could lead to your business being denied necessary funding.

 What Do I Need to Get a Business Loan?
-Six Common Business Loan Documents for Your Application:
+Six Business Loan Documents for Your Application:

 1. Credit Report

-Although having a poor business or personal credit score won’t necessarily make it impossible to get approved for a loan, it’ll likely prompt lenders to give you higher interest rates or smaller loan amounts.
+Although having poor credit won’t necessarily make it impossible to get approved for a loan, it’ll likely prompt online lenders to give you higher interest rates or smaller loan amounts.
 In some cases, they may require collateral to secure the loan.

-The differences between your personal and your business credit histories will depend on the specific structure of your business.
+The differences between your personal and your business credit scores will depend on the specific structure of your business.
 Usually, it’s recommended that you try to create a separate legal entity for your business (LLC, Partnership, Corporation, etc.).
-This way, factors such as late payments on old student loans won’t affect your lendability as a business owner.
+This way, factors such as overdue payments on old student loans won’t affect your lendability as a business owner.

 2. Bank Statements

-Usually, small business lenders will want to review your business’ bank account statements.
+Usually, small business lenders will want to review your business’s bank account statements during the application process.
 Not only can they prove the legitimacy of your business, but they can also help you defend your future cash flow expectations.

 Lenders are much more likely to lend to businesses that they believe are actively earning revenue while managing their expenses in a healthy way.
 Due to this, it’s important that your financial statements reflect this.